Me, grading a paper in 1996:

 I have resolved to teach my students the singular they as an opportunity to explain gender identity and fluidity, and as a way to open to the door to other gender-neutral terms.
 I see no other way to ensure gender equality in language.
 The he/she binary’s exclusionary nature harms the work feminist, transgender, genderqueer and intersex activists (among others) and their allies are doing outside of the classroom.
 In the classroom, we can make spaces for all genders one sentence at a time, thanks to the resurgence of the singular they.

-Clemens is the assistant professor of non-Western literatures at Kutztown University in Pennsylvania.
+Clemens is the associate professor of non-Western literatures at Kutztown University in Pennsylvania.

 - Best Practices: Creating an LGBT-inclusive School Climate

 - Toolkit for "Being There for Nonbinary Youth"